canjs/can-stache/docs/keys/at.md

 Return whatever value is at a key, regardless if it's a function or a compute.

-The default behavior in Stache lookups is to execute functions to get their return values when following a dotted path.  `@` before a token in a path `@A.B` prevents A from being called for its return value (so 'B' is evaluated from the properties of A itself).
+The default behavior in Stache lookups is to execute functions to get their return values.  `@` before a token in a path `@A.B` prevents A from being called for its return value (so 'B' is evaluated from the properties of A itself).
 Likewise, `@` elsewhere in a path like `A@B` prevents B from being called for its return value and returns whatever B itself is on the return from A.

 @signature `@key`